CME211/notes/lecture-00/03-git.md

 ## Follow along for CME211

 These instructions are focused on the use of `git` and GitHub for the purposes of CME211.
-Pointers to other material and resources for deeper coverage.
 Note that `nwh` is both my Stanford *and* GitHub username.
 Thus, `nwh` will be used in the demonstrations that follow.
 You must replace `nwh` with either your Stanford or GitHub username in the appropriate context.

-For CME211 we need to do the following:

 ## Obtain a GitHub account